Table of Contents

 It has a rich history, complete with a series of known scientists who contributed to its development.
 It is also perhaps the only lab instrument that has undergone several improvements.

 Today, there is a huge distinction between how the first ever invented microscope was used and how the modern day, technically use the most advanced microscope ever.

-Cornelius Drebbel is mostly associated with the invention, although counterclaims suggest that Hans Lippershey, who successfully obtained patent for telescope was also the man behind the optical microscope.
+Cornelius Drebbel is mostly associated with the invention, although counterclaims suggest that Hans Lippershey, who successfully obtained a patent for the telescope was also the man behind the optical microscope.

 Then there is Zacharias Janssen who claims that his father invented the microscope.
 With all these suggestions, it is safe to state that indeed whoever invented the microscope is a figure whose identity is clouded in ambiguity.